Yoga Teacher Training

 E-RYT 500, YACEP

 As the founder of Savannah Yoga Center, Kelley directs all yoga teacher training and programming.
-She has been practicing for over 20 years and teaching yoga for nearly 20.
-Her teaching style is creative and lighthearted.
-Her offerings include but are not limited to: holding space, sequencing, hands-on and verbal assisting, chakras, and making sure everyone is happy.
+She has been practicing and teaching for over 20 years.

 Stephanie Jones, co-director + lead teacher